How To Build Your Own Domestic Violence

 Case Without A Lawyer

 It doesn’t matter where you are based or what kind of abuse you’re facing – give this guide a chance.
 It will help you collect and present evidence in such a way that even if you do not want to pursue a legal case, it’ll be useful for your own record.
-The guide is under Creative Commons Attribution 4.0 license so if you are a professional or organisation who works with survivors, please use, remix & distribute this guide as you see fit but attributions to CHAYN for the original work will be most appreciated!
-The guides are also being translated into several languages at the moment.
+The guide is under Creative Commons Attribution 4.0 license so if you are a professional or an organisation who works with survivors, please use, remix & distribute this guide as you see fit but attributions to CHAYN for the original work will be most appreciated!
+The guide is also being translated into several languages at the moment.

 Like what we do?
 Donate.